Who Needs and Does not Need a Germany Visa?

 Germany Airport Transit Visa allows foreign nationals to switch their flight in one of Germany airports.
 A few countries like the EU are exempt from it, but many more need it.
 Airport Transit Visa allows you to stay in the international area of one of Germany airports to catch another flight.
 You may not leave the area while you wait.
 To know whether you need this visa, you can visit Who should get Germany Airport Transit Visa blog.

 The Schengen Tourist visa is a type of visa issued by the Schengen states to visit Germany and all the 26 Schengen states.
 It gets stamped to the travelers’ passport.
-By a Germany Tourist Visa, you can only travel and do sightseeing over the Schengen area.
+With a Germany Tourist Visa, you can only travel and do sightseeing over the Schengen area.

 Please keep in mind that you may not work or study with a Germany tourist visa.
 A few countries are exempt from Germany tourist visas.
 Yet many more need it.
 To see if you need this visa or not, you could go through How to apply for Germany Tourist Visa?
 Blog.